OWASP/www-chapter-minneapolis-st-paul/tab_meetings.md

 ## Call for talks

 If you have a talk you'd like to give, a discussion to lead, or some ideas for future talks, email the chapter leaders listed at right!
 You don't have to be an OWASP member to share your experience.
+We're always looking for new ideas or fresh takes on the standards.

 ## Next meeting scheduled